Tabaimo

-She created the name "Tabaimo" using her last name (Tabata) and the Japanese word for "little sister," imouto.
+The name "Tabaimo" is a portmanteau of her last name, Tabata, and the Japanese word imōto (いもうと), meaning "little sister."

 Early life and education

-Tabaimo was born Ayako Tabata in Hyogo Prefecture, Japan.
+Ayako Tabata was born in Hyogo Prefecture, Japan.
 She is the middle of three sisters.
-Her father was a salaryman; her mother, Shion Tabata, is a ceramicist who creates traditional dinnerware in the style of Ogata Kenzan (1663 - 1743).
+Her father was a salaryman; her mother, Shion Tabata, is a ceramicist who creates traditional dinnerware in the style of Ogata Kenzan.

 She graduated from Kyoto University of Art and Design in 1999.

 Career

-Tabaimo's first video installation, Japanese Kitchen, directed while she was still a student, attracted considerable attention.
-Yuka Uematsu, a curator at the National Museum of Art, Osaka, said "When I first saw her work, I really couldn't believe that a university student had made it […] She was focusing on typical Japanese society, but critically, in her own way."
+Tabaimo's first video installation, Japanese Kitchen, directed while she was still a student, attracted attention.
+Yuka Uematsu, a curator at the National Museum of Art, Osaka, said, "When I first saw her work, I really couldn't believe that a university student had made it […] She was focusing on typical Japanese society, but critically, in her own way."

-Tabaimo's first solo show came in 2000 at Kirin Plaza in Osaka, after she'd won the beer company's prestigious Contemporary Award competition.
-This was followed by inclusion in two major international art events, the Yokohama Trienniale (2001) and the Sao Paulo Bienniale (2002).
-Despite these successes, Tabaimo was still considering a career in design; she spent 2003 working as a graphic designer in London before deciding to pursue a full-time career as an artist.
+Tabaimo's first solo show came in 2000 at Kirin Plaza in Osaka, after she'd won the company's Contemporary Award competition.
+This was followed by inclusion in two international art events, the Yokohama Trienniale (2001) and the Sao Paulo Bienniale (2002).
+Tabaimo considered a career in design; in 2003 she worked as a graphic designer in London before she decided to pursue a full-time career as an artist.

-Although Tabaimo creates more traditionally-formatted drawings and paintings, her international reputation as a cutting-edge artist is based on her video installations.
+Although Tabaimo creates more traditionally-formatted drawings and paintings, she has gained a reputation for her video installations.
 They are generally site-specific, usually projected on multiple planes, suggestive of rooms.
-Pop artist Keiichi Tanaami, an instructor at Kyoto University, was an important early influence, and Tabaimo's work features elements of manga and anime, but is also inspired by traditional Japanese art forms, particularly ukiyo-e woodblock printing.
+The pop artist Keiichi Tanaami, an instructor at Kyoto University, was an important early influence.
+Tabaimo's work features elements of manga and anime, but it is also inspired by traditional Japanese art forms, particularly ukiyo-e woodblock printing.
 Birds, insects, sea creatures, and tortoises often appear in her work, intermingling with humans and disembodied human parts in both natural and urban environments, which at times morph into surreal landscapes.

 The transformation of familiar objects and situations has the effect of not only questioning their meaning, but challenging the viewer's perception of the work itself: "I don’t just put the work in front of them and make it a comfortable experience for them – they need to be proactive in their viewing...I think the viewers’ stories themselves are the work, so...by setting up spaces which cause the viewer discomfort — spaces which have elements in them that need to be overcome — the works become a participatory experience," she said in 2007.
 Tabaimo rarely explains her works within exhibitions.